joncarlmatthews/handmade/notes/c-cpp-specs-vendors-build-and-distribution.md

 The linker combines object files and resolves external symbols from libraries.
 If one file calls `gameUpdate`, the linker is responsible for finding the object file or library that actually provides `gameUpdate`.

+Input: object files from the assembler, plus libraries and linker settings.

+Output: an executable, dynamic library, or static library.

 The linker also decides which libraries become part of the final executable and which dynamic libraries the executable expects to load at runtime.